Save Your Own Basil Seeds

 Step 1: Let the Flowers on Your Basil Plant Form and Fully Dry

 I recommend pinching off flower buds to extend your basil's growing season for as long as possible.
-Harvest as many of those flavorful leaves as you can and enjoy them fresh.
+Harvest as many of those flavorful leaves as you can and enjoy them fresh (or dry or freeze them).
 Toward the end of the season, allow your herbs to form flower heads—you'll need the plant to now focus on flower and seed production (instead of leaf production) if you want to harvest your own seeds.

 The entire basil plant is still edible, but you will note a change in the leaf flavor once your basil goes to seed.